akarazhev/ai-driven-development-101/README.md

 ### Troubleshooting

 - Port already in use
-  - Change host ports in docker-compose.yml (e.g., `8001:8000`, `8081:80`).
+  - Change host ports in docker-compose.yml (e.g., `8081:8080`, `8082:80`).
 - CORS blocked
-  - Add your origin to `cors_origins` in docker-compose.yml and recreate containers.
+  - Add your origin to `APP_CORS_ORIGINS` in docker-compose.yml and recreate containers.
 - Frontend cannot reach backend
-  - Ensure backend is mapped to host port 8000 and frontend is built with `NG_APP_API_BASE` pointing to `http://localhost:8000`.
+  - Ensure backend is mapped to host port 8080 and frontend is built with `NG_APP_API_BASE` pointing to `http://localhost:8080`.
   - Rebuild the frontend image after changing `NG_APP_API_BASE`.
 - Podman on SELinux hosts (Linux)
   - If you bind host directories instead of volumes, append `:Z` to volume mounts for proper labeling.